1. Accueil

 The precise means of evaluating participation will be specified for each group.

-A "walk-through" of the submitted work will be arranged before the end of June.
+An oral examination will be organized before the end of June.

 An absence or a grade for attendance ("note de présence") for either part (participation or written exam) will result in an absence or a grade for attendance for the overall grade.